tres-lechess/tres-lechess/README.md

 Dyslexia

-1. I am an insensitive person, so please be careful with what you say, like sarcastic/NSFW/any comments.
+1. Please respect my boundaries.
+I am an insensitve person so please be careful with what you say, like sarcastic/NSFW/any comments.
 I often struggle to tell if you are being serious or not.
 If you are not a friend of ours, please do not throw "key"/any self-harms or insults.
 I get triggered easily, and it hurts, and I would think you are being serious about it

-2. Please respect my boundaries

-3. I block freely if I find out that any of y'all have alternate accounts just to stalk or harass.
+2. I block freely if I find out that any of y'all have alternate accounts just to stalk or harass.
 (You know who I'm talking to. *looking at you, @ccherrypie*).

-4 .
-Please keep in mind that I have abandonment issues and others.
-I'm sorry if I become clingyy.
-If you feel uncomfortable, please let me know.

  ___________________________________________________________________________